Tramadol and hydrocodone are prescription narcotic pain medications. They belong to a class of drugs called opioids.

 The National Association of Boards of Pharmacy website includes information about medication disposal sites.
 People should not keep tramadol and hydrocodone in the home once they have stopped taking them.

-They also state that doctors should not prescribe tramadol for children who are younger than 12.
-Tramadol can cause dangerous side effects in children between the ages of 12 and 18 if they have certain existing medical conditions.
+They also state that doctors should not prescribe tramadol for children who are

 Children who take either of these medications are at risk of life-threatening breathing problems, addiction, overdose, and death.